-The school completes an annual audit of safeguarding for the local authority, in partnership with the link safeguarding Local Governing Body member.
+The school completes an annual audit of safeguarding for the local authority, in partnership with the link safeguarding councillor.
 This self-evaluation is quality assured with a visit from an independent consultant.
-Where weaknesses or areas for development are identified, the Governing Body monitors the implementation and impact of identified actions to address these issues.
-The Headteacher provides a safeguarding report termly as part of the Headteacher's report to Governors.
+Where weaknesses or areas for development are identified, the Academy Council monitors the implementation and impact of identified actions to address these issues.
+The Head teacher provides a safeguarding report three times a year as part of the Headteacher's report to Academy Council.